AAlab1819/FarrellNathaniel-01082170002/Week06-HeapTree/README.md

 First *n* line lets us decide how many topics do we have.
 After that, *n* lines of input follows, each containing 6 space separated numbers for id, z, p, l, c, s.

-The program will pick 5 topics from all the topics that had the highest *change*s, then print the picked topics as the ID and the new score.
+The program will pick 5 topics from all the topics that had the highest *change*s, then print the picked topics with the ID and the new score.
 The topic with highest *change*s will be sorted to the top.
+For two topics that had the same amount of *change*, the higher ID topic will be chosen.

 Complexity:
 Worst Case = O(n log n)